Frequently asked questions about the Pinellas Planning Council (PPC):

-Countywide planning for hurricanes and other large-scale disasters is provided by the Pinellas County Emergency Management Department at (727) 464-3800, and the Tampa Bay Regional Planning Council at (727) 570-5151.
+Countywide planning for hurricanes and other large-scale disasters is provided by Pinellas County Emergency Management at (727) 464-3800, and the Tampa Bay Regional Planning Council at (727) 570-5151.

-Affordable housing assistance for much of the county is adminstered by Pinellas County Community Development & Housing Finance Authority at (727) 464-8210.
+Affordable housing assistance for much of the county is adminstered by Pinellas County Community Development at (727) 464-8210 and the Housing Finance Authority of Pinellas County at (727) 223-6418.
 The cities of St. Petersburg, Clearwater, and Largo maintain their own affordable housing programs; contact their local governments for information.

 |Landscaping & Beautification||

 Landscaping and beautification projects are commonly associated with road improvements, and depend on who has jurisdiction over the roadway.
-Many such projects are administered by the Florida Department of Transportation, District 7 at (813) 975-6060, or the Pinellas County Highway Department at (727) 464-8900.
+Many such projects are administered by the Florida Department of Transportation, District 7 at (800) 226-7220, or the County’s Transportation & Stormwater Division at (727) 464-8900.
 However, many other landscaping and beautification projects are administered by municipalities; contact your city or town for information.

 |Parks & Recreation||

-County parks, including the Pinellas Trail, are administered by the Pinellas County Parks & Recreation Department at (727) 464-3347.
+County parks, including the Pinellas Trail, are administered by Pinellas County Parks & Conservation Resources at (727) 582-2100.
 Many other parks and recreational facilities are provided by municipalities; contact your city or town for information.

 |Population & Other Statistics||

-Statistics on population, employment, housing, and other county trends are published each year by the Pinellas County Planning Department at (727) 464-4751.
+Statistics on population, employment, housing, and other trends for Pinellas County are periodically published by the Pinellas County Planning Department at (727) 464-8200.
 Some cities and towns also maintain these data for their own jurisdictions.

 Bus service is provided by the Pinellas Suncoast Transit Authority.
 The InfoLine phone number for bus route information is (727) 540-1900, and the main phone number is (727) 540-1800.

 Repair and maintenance of local neighborhood streets is the responsibility of local governments.
 If you live in a city or town, call there for information.
-If you live in the unincorporated area, contact the Pinellas County Highway Department at (727) 464-8900.
+If you live in the unincorporated area, contact the County’s Transportation & Stormwater Division at (727) 464-8900.